Divas-Sagta/github-logs-EFK/README.md

 # This is repo for the purpose of capturing githubs commits and process them via EFK stack.

+## made by: Divas Sagta